 Low calorie and low carbohydrate diets

 When we need more energy than our food provides, our body will turn to its internal resources such as sugars that are in the bloodstream or stored in the liver.
-Reducing calorie count can, therefore, be a reasonable way to encourage your body to use it’s sugar stores and ultimately lower your blood sugar levels.
+Reducing calorie count in a healthy, balanced manner can be a reasonable way to encourage your body to use its sugar stores and ultimately lower your blood sugar levels.

 The researchers found that this strict diet led to 46% of participants having reduced A1C levels (below 6.5%) one year after the trial started; a number which dropped to 36% at two years5.

-That this intervention was effective is promising, however, the decreasing number of participants who managed to keep their A1C levels down highlights a significant problem with low-calorie diets: They’re often difficult to maintain over a long period of time.
+That this intervention was effective is promising, however, the decreasing number of participants who managed to keep their A1C levels down highlights a significant problem with low-calorie diets: They’re often difficult (and can be dangerous) to maintain over a long period of time.

 Many studies have found that low-calorie diets, as well as carbohydrate-restricted diets, can be effective at reducing A1C levels for short periods of time but often fail to have a sustained impact7.

-If you’re considering one of these diets, you should first discuss it with your healthcare provider.
+If you’re considering one of these diets, you should first discuss it with your healthcare provider to make sure that you are getting the caloric intake your body needs.
 Studies in which calorie restriction or low-carbohydrate diets were most effective also included professional guidance.